Analyst Ratings For Ulta Beauty | Benzinga

 Analyst Ratings For Ulta Beauty

-Within the last quarter, Ulta Beauty (NASDAQ:ULTA) has observed the following analyst ratings:
+Ulta Beauty (NASDAQ:ULTA) has observed the following analyst ratings within the last quarter:

 |Bullish